Introduction to XBRL: Understanding the Basics

 The primary purpose of an XBRL Instance Document is to provide a standardized, machine-readable format for reporting financial and business information.
 This standardization facilitates the efficient exchange, analysis, and comparison of data across different systems and jurisdictions.

-The adoption of XBRL offers numerous benefits for organizations, regulators, and other stakeholders involved in financial reporting:
+The introduction to XBRL offers numerous benefits for organizations, regulators, and other stakeholders involved in financial reporting:

 • Enhanced Transparency: XBRL improves the clarity and accessibility of financial information, making it easier for investors, analysts, and regulators to understand and evaluate company performance.